Did Yuzuru Hanyu Attempt (Again) A Quad Axel? History Maker Sets New Record

 — Hani of HYUNGSIK (@haniepple) April 2, 2017

 Judging if it was a quad axel or a triple axel from the video is quite hard, with Hanyu spinning like crazy before falling.
-To clear the issue of Hanyu attempting another quad axel, Japanese reporters ask Hanyu himself if he did another jab at the legendary 4A jump.
+To clear the issue of Hanyu attempting another quad axel, Japanese reporters asked Hanyu himself if he did another jab at the legendary 4A jump.

 An English translation of the interview snippet below, however, reveals that what Hanyu tried was a triple axel revenge, after failing to land both his 3A at his exhibition performance.